Introduction: David Copperfield by Charles Dickens Book Review

 David Copperfield Book Summary

 David’s childhood was unfortunate, but as the old saying goes, when God closes a door for you, he will surely open a window for you.
-In misfortune and despair, the old nanny’s meticulous love for him made David’s character lack.
+In misfortune and despair, the old nanny’s meticulous love for him made David’s character lacking.
 Distorted, still a brave and strong child.

 After that, whether it was aunt, Agnes, Dr. Strong, etc., they all played a positive role in David's.
 Although there are constant setbacks throughout his life, every setback can be turned into motivation by him, which is worth learning.